Yalova: Ottoman and Republican eras

 Shortly afterwards, Yalova was incorporated into the territory of the Ottoman Empire under the leadership of Orhan.
 It became part of the Sanjak of Kocaeli and was known successively as "Yalakabad" and "Yalıova".
 Since the second half of the 19th century, a large number of Avar immigrants from Dagestan moved into the town.

 According to the Ottoman population statistics of 1914, the kaza of Yalova had a total population of 21,532, consisting of 10,274 Greeks, 7,954 Turks and 3,304 Armenians.
-On 5 September 1920 It was occupied by the Greek Army during the Turkish War of Independence.
-At this time, the Yalova Peninsula massacres occurred which were committed by the Greek Army against the local Turkish population.
-Yalova was captured by Turkish troops on 19 July 1921.
+On September 5, 1920, the city was captured by the Greek Army during the Greco-Turkish war, itself a part of the Turkish War of Independence.
+During the occupation by Greek forces, local Turkish and non-Turkish Muslim population were subjected to the Yalova Peninsula genocide.
+The Greeks and local collaborators terrorized the region and destroyed numerous villages, killing around 300 to 6,000 Muslim civilians.
+The massacres against the Muslim population ended when the Turkish Army recaptured Yalova on July 19, 1921.

-Mustafa Kemal Atatürk occasionally lived in Yalova in his later years, claiming in one of his speeches that "Yalova is my city."
-After the recapture of Yalova by the Turkish Army on 19 July 1921, the Greek and Armenian populations were either massacred or expelled as part of the wider Greek and Armenian genocides.
+Mustafa Kemal Atatürk occasionally lived in Yalova in his later years, claiming in one of his speeches that “Yalova is my city.”

 Yalova was initially the centre for the Karamürsel district of Kocaeli Province.
 In 1930 it became a district centre in Istanbul province after joining two villages from Orhangazi.
 Finally in 1995 it became a provincial capital.